-The Board of Trustees of the State Bar of California has incoporated the terms of regulation 18730 of the Regulations of the Fair Political Practices Commission Title 2, Division 6, California Code of Regulations to constritute the adoption and amendment of the Conflict of Interest Code for Designated Employees of the State Bar of California.
-The provisions of regulation 18730, which appear below, along with Appendix A, the list of the State Bar's designated Employees, and Appendix B, the Disclosure Categories for Designated Employees, constitute the complete Conflict of Interest Code for Designated Employees of the State Bar's Code for Designated Employees, and Appendix B, the Disclosure Categories for Designated Employees of the State Bar of Code for Designated Employees, constitute the complete Conflict of Interest Code for Designated Employees of the State Bar of California.
+The State Bar of California has incorporated the terms of Regulation 18730 set forth below (and any future amendments thereto as may be duly adopted by the Fair Political Practices Commission), to constitute the amended Conflict of Interest Code for the Board of Trustees of the State Bar of California.
+The provisions of Regulation 18730, which appear below, along with this and the following page, Appendix A (Designated Positions of the Board of Trustees of the State Bar of California), Appendix B (Disclosure Categories for the Members of the Board of Trustees of the State Bar of California), and Appendix C (Privileged Information Withheld from a Statement of Economic Interests), constitute the complete Conflict of Interest Code for the Board of Trustees of the State Bar of California.